vhurna/azure_task_8_identify_unattached_data_disks_with_powershell/README.md

-# Indentify unattached data disks with Powershell
+# Indentify Unattached Data Disks With Powershell

 While you are waiting for feedback on the new cost calculations for your infra, you continue looking for other cost optimization techniques.
 Once you heard from your colleague to proactively check for unattached data disks: